ZainabIftikhar/zainabiftikhar.github.io/index.md

 I'm a third year Ph.D.
 Candidate at Brown University studying Computer Science.
 I work in the [Brown HCI Lab](https://hci.brown.edu/) advised by [Jeff Huang](https://jeffhuang.com/).

-My research focuses on AI-assisted communication tools within Human-Computer Interaction to understand how people connect, build and make meaning of their online relationships across different modes of time.
+My research focuses on creating systems to enhance technology-driven accessibility in mental health support, legal aid, and public health information. <!-- empowering communities facing digital disparities-->

 Previously, I worked as a software engineer at [Pantera Energy](https://panteraenergy.pk) and then as a Research Associate at [HCI for Social Well-being Lab](https://chisel.pk).
 I received my B.Sc. from [NUCES](https://www.nu.edu.pk) in 2018, where I majored in Computer Science.